-- A. The following EMS events shall be reported to the LEMSA within twenty-four (24) hours via the submission of a written EMS event report: - 1.
+- A. The following EMS events shall be reported to the LEMSA within twenty-four (24) hours via the submission of an EMS Event Report from the involved crew member(s): - 1.
 Any unusual event/occurrence. - 2.
-Any deviation from LEMSA policy or treatment guideline that had the potential to result in patient harm or a threat to public safety; - 3.
-Medication, treatment or clinical errors that had the potential to result in patient harm; - 4.
-Equipment failure or malfunction that had the potential to result in patient harm; - 5.
-Any event or circumstance that is or shall be reported to another regulatory or enforcement agency, including but not limited to any law enforcement agency, the
+Any deviation from LEMSA policy or treatment guideline that had the potential to result in patient harm or a threat to public safety;

-- California Emergency Medical Services Authority (EMSA), California Occupational Health and Safety Administration (Cal-OSHA), the State or County Department of Public Health (CDPH), or the Centers for Disease Control and Prevention; - 6.
-Any event where BLS or CCT ambulance activates 9-1-1 for a patient in their care. - 7.
+- 3. Equipment failure or malfunction that had the potential to result in patient harm; - 4.
+Any event or circumstance that is or shall be reported to another regulatory or enforcement agency, including but not limited to any law enforcement agency, the California Emergency Medical Services Authority (EMSA), California Occupational Health and Safety Administration (Cal-OSHA), the State or County Department of Public Health (CDPH), or the Centers for Disease Control and Prevention; - 5.
 Knowledge of or the commission of any event or circumstance that represents a threat to public health and safety as defined by Health and Safety Code Section 1798.200(c)(1) through 11): - a.
 Fraud in the procurement of any certificate or license under this division; - b.
 Gross negligence; - c.
 Repeated negligent acts; - d.
 Incompetence; - e.
 The commission of any fraudulent, dishonest, or corrupt act that is substantially related to the qualifications, functions, and duties of prehospital personnel; - f.
 Conviction of any crime which is substantially related to the qualifications, functions, and duties of prehospital personnel; - g.
 Violating or attempting to violate directly or indirectly, or assisting in or abetting the violation of, or conspiring to violate, any provision of this division or the regulations adopted by the authority pertaining to prehospital personnel; - h.
-Violating or attempting to violate any federal or state statute or regulation that regulates narcotics, dangerous drugs, or controlled substances; - Addiction to, the excessive use of, or the misuse of, alcoholic beverages, narcotics, dangerous drugs, or controlled substances; - j.
+Violating or attempting to violate any federal or state statute or regulation that regulates narcotics, dangerous drugs, or controlled substances; - i.
+Addiction to, the excessive use of, or the misuse of, alcoholic beverages, narcotics, dangerous drugs, or controlled substances; - j.
 Functioning outside the supervision of medical control in the field care system operating at the local level, except as authorized by any other license or certification; - k.
 Demonstration of irrational behavior or occurrence of a physical disability to the extent that a reasonable and prudent person would have reasonable cause to believe that the ability to perform the duties normally expected may be impaired; - I. Unprofessional conduct exhibited by any of the following: - i.
 The mistreatment or physical abuse of any patient resulting from force in excess of what a reasonable and prudent person trained and acting in a similar capacity while engaged in the performance of his or her duties would use if confronted with a similar circumstance.
 Nothing in this section shall be deemed to prohibit an EMT or paramedic from assisting a peace officer, or a peace officer who is acting in the dual capacity of peace officer and EMT or paramedic, from using that force that is reasonably necessary to affect a lawful arrest or detention.

 - ii.
 The failure to maintain confidentiality of patient medical information, except as disclosure is otherwise permitted or required by law in Part 2.6 (commencing with Section 56) of Division 1 of the Civil Code. - iii.
-The commission of any sexually related offense specified under Section 290 of the Penal Code.
+The commission of any sexually related offense specified under Section 290 of the Penal Code. - B. A written incident report submitted by each crew member involved in the incident shall be submitted to the EMS Duty Officer no later than the end of the crew member's shift on the date of reporting.